Runcorn Shopping City: Refurbishment

 In summer 2012, plans were announced for the renovation of the exterior of the building and three of the four multi-storey car parks to the designs of architects Leach Rhodes Walker of Manchester.
 The total sum invested by BMO exceeded £3 million.
-The exterior had not been modified significantly since the building's original construction in the 1970s, and in 2010, a net was fitted around the building to stop detaching tiles from falling.
+The exterior had not been modified significantly since construction in the 1970s, and in 2010, a net was fitted around the building to stop detaching tiles from falling.
 In October 2013, following the renovation, the centre was re-branded to Runcorn Shopping Centre.
 Also in 2013, the surrounding area saw new investment by developer Opus Land North with the construction of a new Lidl, Burger King, garages and a car dealership on the site of the former Vestric House.